jaredhanson/bootable/README.md

 itself to handle requests.
 Modules need to be configured, databases need to be connected, and routes need to be drawn.

-Bootable packages phases for the common scenarios:
+Bootable packages phases for these common scenarios:

 ```javascript
 app.phase(bootable.initializers('config/initializers'));